-Pakistan's Prime Minister, Yousuf Raza Gilani, was today charged with contempt in the country's Supreme Court after refusing to reopen corruption cases against the president.
+Pakistan's prime minister, Yousuf Raza Gilani, was today charged with contempt in the country's Supreme Court after refusing to reopen corruption cases against the president, Bloomberg reported.

 More on GlobalPost: Pakistan Supreme Court to indict Prime Minister Gilani

 The move could see Gilani, Pakistan’s first premier to be charged while in office, jailed for six months and forced from power.

 Gilani was charged within minutes of appearing at the court, in the capital Islamabad, which was under guard by riot police, Pakistan's Dawn.com news site reported.